enthusi/feline/joss/paper.md

 To take advantage of this independence, the code utilizes full parallelization of the outer loop using ``OpenMP``, with most variables shared due to their independence.
 As a result, FELINE scales quite well with the number of CPU cores.

 Another major improvement in execution time was accomplished by re-arranging the data to maximize the amount of cache hits.
-Initially, the cube data is stored as a series of images, i.e., 300x300 spatial data points arranged in an array of 4,000 in spectral dimension.
+Initially, the cube data is stored as a series of images, i.e., 300 x 300 spatial data points arranged in an array of 4,000 in spectral dimension.
 The algorithm works on spectral which would be strongly interleaved by  ~360 KB for consecutive data points and the full spectrum exceeding a range of 1 GiB.
 As a preprocessing step, the data cube is re-arranged as a spatial grid of full spectra.

 That arrangement further motivated an implementation of ``FELINE`` in ``CUDA`` to utilize GPUs for parallelization.